 Los Angeles is famous for its beautiful year round weather, but that's not quite true in the San Fernando Valley, where it frequently swings between 30 and 110 degrees Fahrenheit throughout the year.
 Despite that, homes built after WWII did not generally include insulation in the attic or walls or even deep roof eaves to shield the windows so these homes get hot in the summer and cold in the winter.
 According to the Department of Energy, over 55% of household energy use is spent on heating and cooling the home.
 By improving the building envelope (e.g. the physical barrier between conditioned and unconditioned space, like walls, windows, roof, etc.), the home's temperature can be better regulated without additional energy inputs.
 This is the most important, but often most expensive part of retrofitting a more climate-resilient home.

 Most of the windows in the house had been replaced with double pane windows.
 However, the two sliding glass doors to the backyard and the garden window in the kitchen were still single pane and drafty.
 One of the sliding glass doors and the garden window have since been replaced with double pane, low E windows and the difference is noticeable.
 The final sliding glass door is on our list when we redo the addition.
+For the western and southern windows, we installed a film to help reflect the sun and reduce heat entering the home.

 Climate Control